IDBusinessSolutions/IDBS-developer-assessment-application/README.md

  -- ***UNFORTUNATELY at the current time our javascript option is unavailable***

 ### Step Three - java option
 All instructions on how to develop, integrate and ultimately submit your solution can be found by running the assessment application itself.
-This can be easily achieved by running the dos or linux command files found in the folder ***java-option***.
+This can be easily achieved by running the "windows cmd" or "bash sh" command line file found in the downloaded folder ***java-option***.

-Once the application appears, further information on how to develop and integrate your coded solution can be found via the buttons ***Task Details*** and ***Integration Instructions***  at the top of the application's screen (see below).
+Once the application starts, further information on how to develop and integrate your coded solution can be found via the buttons ***Task Details*** and ***Integration Instructions***  at the top of the application's screen (see below).

 ![enter image description here](images/AssessmentApp.png)